 Above all else ingenuity was evident in the mere fact that people managed to live in these conditions thus creating some remarkable feats of engineering such as 800 meters long tunnel which became a lifeline for blocked and isolated city.
 But some everyday items were also fascinating such as improvised oil lamps, handmade stoves and power generators made from car engines.

-The Fall of Yugoslavia tour will take you through the streets of once besieged city while our guides explain the significance they had during the war, some of them were constant target for snipers while others served as frontlines.
+The Fall of Yugoslavia, Sarajevo siege tour will take you through the streets of once besieged city while our guides explain the significance they had during the war, some of them were constant target for snipers while others served as frontlines.
+This is most popular tour that is run by our travel agency in Bosnia.
 Bombs and artillery have decimated the city but donations and foreign aid have enabled it to be rebuilt even though war damage is still visible on some facades and few buildings are still completely destroyed.

-The Fall of Yugoslavia tour ends on mountain Trebevic, a favorite destination for Sarajevans since it is the mountain closest to the city but also because a cable car was connecting it with the old town.
+The Fall of Yugoslavia, Sarajevo siege tour ends on mountain Trebevic, a favorite destination for Sarajevans since it is the mountain closest to the city but also because a cable car was connecting it with the old town.

 In 1984 The Winter Olympic Games took place in Sarajevo and Trebevic was one of the Olympic Mountains since the luge track was built there specifically for this occasion.
 The same place was one of the strongholds of the aggressors who used the vantage points, which once upon a time attracted both locals and foreigners to admire the city, as launching ground for their heavy artillery.
 Hotels, space observatory, even the cable car were all destroyed during the war and the luge track, although not completely destroyed, was damaged and is not being used any more.